The official blog of the Lung Institute.

 What else can I do to improve my lung health?

 Along with monitoring the air quality in your home with the AlerSense Air Quality System, there are other ways to improve your lung health and reduce your flare-up risks.
 You and your doctor can work on a plan which could include exercises, a healthy diet and lifestyle modifications.
-For many people with COPD and other chronic lung diseases, stem cell therapy has helped them regain their quality of life and improved their lung health.
+For many people with COPD and other chronic lung diseases, cellular therapy has helped them regain their quality of life and improved their lung health.
 We are happy to answer your questions, so feel free to contact us at (800) 729-3065 today.